fragglet/sdl-sopwith/original.md

 The missiles are dumb missiles when fired by the player but heat-seeking when fired by computer planes, making the single player experience almost impossible.

+Some more subtle changes: oil tank explosions were made much smaller, bird strikes no longer result in an explosion, and computer planes avoid crashing into oxen.

+A cute addition is that of window "splats": bird strikes result in a splatted bird appearing on the screen, and getting hit by a bullet results in similar broken glass cracks.
+Perhaps the funniest of all occurs after flying through an ox: the entire screen turns pink from blood.

 There is also a new title screen.
 This version was the base for the later source code release by Clark.